• Skip to main content

 Step 2: Brush the corn with olive oil or some melted butter.

-corn on the cob seasoned with just salt and pepper.
+Seasoned corn on the cob with salt and pepper.

 Step 3: Season the corn with salt and pepper.